-- 1. A circuit breaker is normally required to be installed at the PoI.
-Circuit breakers must be capable of interrupting present and future available fault current at the location at which they are being installed.
-Fault currents will change on the Xcel Energy system over time.
-The Interconnection Customer needs to periodically check fault levels to ensure their breaker meets these ever-changing values.
-This device will be installed and owned by the Interconnection Customer. - 2.
-The Customer will provide and maintain in operable condition equipment and systems capable of interrupting maximum fault levels within the Customer's transformers, distribution busses and feeders. - 3.
-Application of ground-switches to trigger remote tripping is not an acceptable practice. - 4.
-The Customer's equipment must not trip existing transmission lines as a primary protection method. - 5.
+- 1. The Customer will provide and maintain in operable condition equipment and systems capable of interrupting maximum fault levels within the Customer's transformers, distribution busses and feeders. - 2.
+Application of ground-switches to trigger remote tripping is not an acceptable practice. - 3.
+The Customer's equipment must not trip existing transmission lines as a primary protection method. - 4.
 The Customer must immediately and automatically isolate any faulted or failed equipment from the Xcel Energy System.
 This automatic equipment must be compatible with the existing transmission protection equipment.